Harry Pierpont: Downfall and arrest

 Heading out west to lie low, Pierpont, Dillinger, Makley, and Clark ended up in Tucson, Arizona.
 Flush with cash and careless, the gang made several minor mistakes which led to their being recognized and captured, one by one, on January 25, 1934.
 All four men and their girlfriends were extradited back to the Midwest; Dillinger to Indiana for O'Malley's murder, the other three to Ohio for Sheriff Sarber's murder.

 Trial, Allen County Circuit Court, 1934

 Testimony from Shouse, one of the first members of the Dillinger gang, helped convict the others.
 In early March 1934, Pierpont, Makley, and Clark were convicted of the murder.
 While Clark got a life sentence, Pierpont and Makley were sentenced to die in the electric chair.

 After Dillinger stunned the country by breaking out of the jail at Crown Point, Indiana, with a wooden gun on March 3, 1934, it was suspected that he would try to break his pals out of the death house in Columbus, Ohio.
-Elaborate precautions were taken to keep Pierpont and Makley locked up, on the assumption that Dillinger would show, but he didn't, as he had teamed up with Baby Face Nelson.
+Elaborate precautions were taken to keep Pierpont and Makley locked up, on the assumption that Dillinger would show, but he did not, as he had teamed up with Baby Face Nelson.